brycewray/eleventy_solo/src/posts/2019/12/packing-up.md

 (Back then, you generally needed to specify that a `<script>` tag was introducing JS code.
 Nowadays, that's assumed.)

-In the bad old days before [HTTP/2](https://http2.github.io) became widespread, the linking method, in particular, was something against which Web performance gurus preached because it involved yet one more time-consuming request to the Web server, as if you weren't already making enough requests for images and other assets. *One* reasonably sized JS file?
+In the bad old days before [HTTP/2](https://http2.github.io) became widespread, the linking method, in particular, was something against which web performance gurus preached because it involved yet one more time-consuming request to the web server, as if you weren't already making enough requests for images and other assets. *One* reasonably sized JS file?
 Fine.
-But, soon, the typical Web site was loading many JS files per page.
+But, soon, the typical website was loading many JS files per page.
 Especially as smartphones came into the picture with their then-limited connectivity speeds, it became even clearer that this wouldn't fly.

 ### Concatenation and minifying